datashe192/Vanta/README.md

 # Vanta
-Vanta is a tiny toy programming language implemented in Python.
+Vanta is a programming language implemented in Python.
 It supports variables, basic arithmetic, and printing.

 ## Running a program